Find a plan.

 Massachusetts voters pass ballot measure to create medical loss ratio rules for dental plans

-Massachusetts Question 2 was supported by dentists and dental associations, including the American Dental Association, who noted that the passage of the measure will help to bring dental insurance regulations in line with medical insurance regulations, and help to eliminate administrative waste and excessive salaries for executives.
-It was opposed by major dental insurers in the state, who argued that it will result in higher premiums and less access to dental insurance.
+Massachusetts Question 2 was supported by dentists and dental associations, including the American Dental Association, who noted that the passage of the measure would help to bring dental insurance regulations in line with medical insurance regulations, and help to eliminate administrative waste and excessive salaries for executives.
+It was opposed by major dental insurers in the state, who argued that it would result in higher premiums and less access to dental insurance.

 Question 2 also authorizes the Massachusetts insurance commissioner to reject dental carriers’ proposed rates if they’re deemed excessive.
 (Many states have a similar provision for medical insurance rates, although some states’ rate review processes do not allow insurance commissioners to reject premium increase, even if they find them to be unjustified.)